WELCOME TO THE WEST! Grand Teton and nearby Jackson, WY, give people an AMAZING feel for the American West.

 This means you can spend less time driving and you can go back to your hotel or campground during the day to rest or take a nap — something that usually is not an option in Yellowstone.

 Both get nearly the same number of visitors, but since Teton is much smaller, the crowds can be a real problem (they’re a problem in Yellowstone as well).
-Many of the popular attractions will fill up early in Teton.
+Parking at many of the popular lakes and hikes will fill up early in Teton.

 Get ready, partner, because there are A LOT of things to do at Grand Teton!